J. Crew files for bankruptcy after economic hit from coronavirus pandemic

 In a statement on Monday, J. Crew said its Madewell store chain will remain part of the J. Crew Group.
 It added that its ecommerce businesses, which contribute more than half of the company's sales, will continue to operate.
 It also plans to reopen stores as soon as stay-at-home orders and other health restrictions related to COVID-19 are lifted.

 Even before the pandemic shuttered much of the economy, J. Crew was struggling with changes in consumer tastes.
-It was also saddled with a debt load stemming from its $3 billion leveraged buyout in 2011 by private-equity firms TPG Capital and Leonard Green & Partners.
+It was also saddled with a debt load stemming from its $3 billion leveraged buyout in 2011 by private equity firms TPG Capital and Leonard Green & Partners, which one analyst cited as a major factor in its financial distress.

+The company's $1.7 billion of long-term debt "sits on the company's balance sheet like a millstone around its neck," said Neil Saunders, managing director of GlobalData Retail, in a research note.
+"Quite simply this is crippling the business which, at operating level, is profitable."

 Clothing store sales plummeted more than 50% in March, according to Commerce Department data, and it has grown worse since.
 Jeans maker True Religion Apparel filed for bankruptcy protection last month.